Canonical colourings in random graphs: Proof of the main result

 Roughly speaking, bounded colourings have the property that many different colours are ``present everywhere'' and this yields rainbow copies of $K_\l$.
-In fact, a simple counting argument shows for $\delta$-bounded colourings that at most $\delta n^3/2$ triples contain two edges of the same colour and at most $\delta n^4/8$ quadruples contain two disjoint edges of the same colour.
+In fact, a simple counting argument shows that for $\delta$-bounded colourings, at most $\delta n^3/2$ triples contain two edges of the same colour and at most $\delta n^4/8$ quadruples contain two disjoint edges of the same colour.
 Consequently, selecting every vertex of~$K_n$ independently with probability~$2\l/n$ and removing a vertex from every such triple and every such quadruple, establishes the existence of $\l$ vertices inducing a rainbow $K_\l$.

 The second part of the proof resembles the standard proof of Ramsey's theorem for graphs and iterates along large monochromatic neighbourhoods.
-Given the observation above for bounded colourings, we may assume that the edge colouring $\phi$ is unbounded in a hereditary way and this requires the exponential lower bound on $n$ above.
+Given the observation above for bounded colourings, we may assume that the edge colouring $\phi$ is unbounded in a hereditary way (meaning that no induced subgraph of order $\Omega(n)$ satisfies~\eqref{eq:delta-bounded}) and this requires the exponential lower bound~\eqref{eq:cRamsey-det} on $n$.

 More precisely, assuming that $\phi$ fails to induce a rainbow copy of $K_\l$ gives rise to a vertex $v\in V(K_n)$, a colour $c$, and a comparability sign $\diamond\in\{<\,,>\}$ such that